Sometimes, good intentions, love and living in the right neighborhood works well when your child is still an infant. Until it doesn't.

 I draw from decades of community work interacting with and providing services to diverse populations as legal counsel, an activist and trauma therapist.
 My lived experience includes having navigated intersecting identities living in Europe, the United States and the Caribbean.
 I'm accustomed to being the "go to" person in community health settings to provide services related to mixed-race identity work and this is a significant focus of my current private practice working with individuals, families and couples.

-: It's hard to do this work without unpacking my own intersecting identities.
+My story: It's hard to do this work without unpacking my own intersecting identities.
 Some of my own vulnerability is exposing myself to the dreaded question "what are you?"
 That dread and all that it generates provided impetus for this workshop and some of my other work associated with multiracial/multiethnic identity exploring individual identity development or working with interracial couples.

 This workshop: In this workshop, I'm going to share with you strategies and skills for developing stable identity based on theory, practice and my lived experience shape shifting within a multiracial family and in different countries.